Does Newcastle have Australia’s best éclair?

 Choux Pâtisserie's éclairs are lighter than usual, yet still have that essential velvety filling.
 "You don't always have to use cream," says Poelaert.
 "We use crème pâtissière, light cheesecake, custards and different fruit curds, too.
 Berries are watery, so are better suited to mousse or cheesecake, and our cherry and white-chocolate éclair calls for mascarpone."

 The range consists of seven éclairs in two sizes, and the menu changes every six to eight weeks.
 Flavours run to the likes of lemon and apricot curd, raspberry cheesecake with basil and passionfruit, and a white-chocolate and pistachio éclair with a sour-cherry mousse made with cherries Poelaert preserved last Christmas.
 "We select the fruits at their best moment, and then I'll purée, freeze or preserve them," he says.
 Upcoming autumn and winter flavours include lemon, yuzu and mandarin, apple and rice pudding, and rhubarb with macadamia and white chocolate.

 Poelaert works from a friend's bakery kitchen where he can pipe his éclairs after hours, ready for the morning markets.

 "The éclairs we make are fresher and generally just better in every way," he says, adding that some of them are so full of fruit he's almost tempted to say they're healthy.
 Almost.
 "An éclair a day will keep the doctor away."

-Choux Pâtisserie can be found each week at The Broadmeadow and Maitland farmers' markets, and monthly at The Olive Tree and Hunt & Gather markets in Newcastle, NSW; chouxpatisserie.com
+Choux Pâtisserie can be found weekly at the Newcastle City Farmers Market, and monthly at The Olive Tree and other special events in Newcastle, NSW; chouxpatisserie.com